230Daniel/Utili/SelfHosting.md

 1. If something's not working, you can view the logs of a service with `docker compose logs (bot|backend|postgres|nginx)`.

-2. To restart or stop the services, you can use `docker compose restart` or `docker compose down`.
-Start them again with `docker compose up -d`.
+2. To restart or stop the services, you can use `docker compose restart` or `docker compose stop`.
+Start them again with `docker compose start -d`.

 3. Your SSL certificate will expire after 3 months.
 Simply run `./certificates.sh` again to renew the certificate.
 Alternatively, you can install Certbot properly on your virtual machine and have it renew the certificate automatically.
 Follow the instructions [here](https://certbot.eff.org/instructions?ws=other&os=debianbuster).